Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/how-to/authorization/_acl.md

 nav_title: ACL
 ---

+The OpenID Connect plugin can be integrated with the [ACL plugin](/hub/kong-inc/acl/), which provides access control functionality in the form of allow and deny lists.

 ## Prerequisites

 {% include_cached /md/plugins-hub/oidc-prereqs.md %}

 ## ACL plugin authorization

-The OpenID Connect plugin can be integrated with [Kong ACL Plugin](/hub/kong-inc/acl/) that provides access control functionality in form of allow and deny lists.
+{% include_cached /md/plugins-hub/oidc-prod-note.md %}

 Let's first configure the OpenID Connect plugin for integration with the ACL plugin (remove any other authorization if enabled):